• Skip to primary navigation

 As has been stated earlier, it is expected that most commercial VPN services will adopt the WireGuard protocol over the next year or two (although some will develop their own, such as ExpressVPN’s Lightway protocol).

 Using OpenVPN or IKEv2 is not a bad thing.
 Your data will still be encrypted.
-This can cover all your devices particularly if you configure a VPN on your WiFi router.
+These vpn protocols can cover all your devices particularly if you configure a VPN on your WiFi router.

 So the benefit here is that you should experience faster speeds and stronger connections using WireGuard.

-Is that enough to choose a VPN based on it’s implementation of WireGuard?
+Is that enough to choose a VPN service based on its implementation of WireGuard?

 Maybe.